sampatskypointcloud/platform/docs/docs/audiences.md

     - **Union** unites the two groups
     - **Intersect** overlaps the two groups.
 Only data that is common to both groups is retained in the unified group
     - **Except** combines the two groups.
 Only data in group A that is not common to data in group B is retained
-12. If the entity is connected to the stitched profile entity through associations, you need to define the association path to create a valid audience.
+12. If the entity is not connected to the stitched profile entity through associations, you need to create an association between the two to create a valid audience.
 Add the entities from the association path until you can select the Profile:StitchResolvedConflict entity from the dropdown.
 Then, choose All records for each step
 13. By default, audiences generate an output entity that contains all attributes of profile entity which match the defined filters.
 If an audience is based on other entities than the profile entity, you can add more attributes from these entities to the output entity
 14. Select **Save** to save your audience.
 Your audience will be saved and processed if all requirements are validated.
 Otherwise, it will be saved as a draft.